rrm020/rrm020/TakehomeMidterm_files/TakehomeMidterm.md

 # Introduction

-For the takehome midterm you will have 48 hours to complete the objectives listed below.
+For the take home midterm you will have 48 hours to complete the objectives listed below.
 The deadline for submission is 18 March 2020 at 2pm EST.

 Date/Time started: Sunday March 23rd 11:30 am Date/Time completed:
-Sunday March 23rd
+Monday March 24th 1:00 pm

 You will be graded on the following criteria: